Kazuko Hironaka

-Kazuko Hironaka (弘中 和子, Hironaka Kazuko) is a former Japanese football player.
+Kazuko Hironaka (弘中 和子, Hironaka Kazuko) is a Japanese former footballer who played as a midfielder.
 She played for Japan national team.

 Club career

 Hironaka played for L.League club Nissan FC.
 She was selected Fighting Spirit prize in 1990 season.

-National team career
+International career

 In October 1984, Hironaka was selected by the Japan national team for a tour in China.
 On October 17, she debuted for Japan against Italy.
 She was a member of the national team in 1986 and in the 1989 AFC Championship.
 She also played in the 1990 Asian Games.
 That competition was her last game for Japan.
 She played 21 games and scored 3 goals for Japan between 1984 and 1990.